 Updated visitor policy

 - We are not permitting visitors to accompany adult members 18 years or older in our facilities (this includes visits with a doctor, nurse, lab, radiology, pharmacy, etc.) unless they meet one of the exceptions listed below*.

 - One visitor** is permitted to accompany a pediatric member (patient under 18 years of age).

 - For OB/GYN appointments, we are not allowing visitors at this time.

 - Keep a safe distance from other people (at least 6 feet away) in the waiting room and other open areas whenever possible

-- Require masks be worn at all times in our medical centers (this includes physicians, staff, patients and visitors ages 2 and up) unless asked to remove by a member of the health care team.
+- Masks are required in our facilities at all times for everyone ages 2 and up (this includes physicians, staff, patients and visitors ages 2 and up) unless asked to remove by a member of the health care team.

 - Wash your hands.